FelipeCostaBR/Zendesk-Challenge/README.md

 * ReactJs - Easy to create users interface and I can use components that I've created before to make my development process more productive.
 * styled-components - I can separate each component styles in specific files and solve the CSS modules problem.
 * polished - I don't have great skill with colours, so polished helps me choose the right colour in my components.
-* react-modal - I decided to show the ticket details in a modal to don't lose the context of the main page, because don't have any other feature or a lot information the ticket details with modal makes the resposabilite to display the details simple.
+* react-modal - I decided to show the ticket details in a modal to don't lose the context of the main page, because don't have any other feature or a lot of information the ticket details with modal makes the responsibility to display the details simple.

 ## Getting Started